 Equitable representations of gender in children’s books would show boys working to attain privilege and status alongside talented and able girls, paving the way for them to understand what success entails, not having an expectation of who they are based on storybook stereotypes.

-Representation of disabilities facts and stats
+Representation of disabilities

 - Across the UK there are 800,000 children living with disabilities under the age of 16